 So what can you expect for an electric vehicle’s battery lifespan?
 We have the important answers.

-How Long Does an Electric Car Battery Last?The lifespan of an EV battery depends on a number of factors.
+How Long Do EV Car Batteries Last?The lifespan of an EV battery depends on a number of factors.
 While battery life can vary, EV manufacturers are required to issue a warranty for at least 8 years or 10,000 miles.
 However, some manufacturers offer longer warranties.
 Kia offers a battery pack warranty for 10 years or 100,000 miles, and Hyundai provides warranty coverage on EV batteries for the vehicle’s entire lifetime.
 Battery warranties vary not only by time but also the nature of the coverage.
 Some automakers will only replace the battery if it completely dies, while other brands like BMW, Tesla, and Volkswagen will cover a battery if battery capacity falls below a certain percentage.

 As battery technology continues to evolve, companies are creating larger batteries with increased range.
 For example, the first generation Nissan LEAF had a maximum range of 84 miles, while the newest LEAF has a maximum range of 212 miles.
 The advanced technology of these larger batteries also reduces their degradation.
 Even as they degrade, they will still maintain a long battery range.
 Moreover, a Tesla Model S only loses an estimated five percent of battery capacity over its first 50,000 miles.